Finance outlook india logo

 Gen Z's financial identity rests on three tensions: the desire for immediacy (instant digital access to anything), the need for sustainability (building actual long-term wealth), and an instinct toward ethics (choosing institutions that reflect their values).

 This generation banks with apps rather than branches.
 They comparison-shop interest rates at 23.
-They call out predatory fee structures on TikTok.
+They call out predatory fee structures on social media.
 They are also, paradoxically, more likely than any generation before them to miss a BNPL repayment - because the very design of instalment payments makes debt feel invisible.

 Gen Z is 27% more likely to choose a financial institution based on its environmental or social commitments.
 ESG-aligned neobanks and credit unions are growing disproportionately in this demographic.